allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ### Defining the screen layout

-While designing MBox, we wanted to create a tool that will give developers total flexibility to implement any layout they need - as long as it's consistent with our design system, Metrum.
+While designing MBox, we wanted to create a tool that will give developers total flexibility to implement any layout they need — as long as it’s consistent with our design system, Metrum.

-That's why MBox screens are built using primitive components, which our rendering libraries map to native views.
+That’s why MBox screens are built using primitive components, which our rendering libraries map to native views.

 // TODO - OBRAZEK Z ROZBICIEM EKRANU NA KOMPONENTY MBOXOWE